Doing Actions

 For example, if you instruct Alumnium to perform a search on a page with a search box:

-Alumnium would likely determine that it needs to type “Selenium” into the search box and either press the “Enter” key or click a “Search” button.
+Alumnium would likely determine that it needs to type “Mercury element” into the search box and either press the “Enter” key or click a “Search” button.

 Supported Actions